12 Ways to increase remote employee engagement

 It’s important to keep this in mind.
-You can potentially break it down to smaller, more attainable goals so that at least there is an illusion of completion.
+You can potentially break it down into smaller, more attainable goals so that at least there is an illusion of completion.

-This will definitely motivate the employee that you’re picking as a favorite, but obviously it will demotivate the ones that are being left out.
+This will motivate employee that you’re picking as a favorite, but obviously it will demotivate the ones that are being left out.

 With that said, there should be no favorites, everyone should be your favorite.